My older sis was a gingerbread girl at the Stroking level.

 I know this CanSkate system will eventually change too, and some skaters will look back and say, “Well, back in my day … ” However, I prefer CanSkate 2.0 compared to the previous CanSkate program.
 It’s more efficient.
 Skaters advance faster.
 Whereas with Analogue CanSkate, they could outgrow five pairs of skates before passing the Proficiency test.

 I was skated under the N.S.T. stream for one season.
 After three seasons of “retirement,” my sister and I returned to the ice and into CanSkate.
 By then, the N.S.T was gone, and we were assessed based on skill.
 My sister was placed in Basic and I was a repeater – Beginner.
-Only for a couple sessions and I clawed the ladder to Elementary.
+Only for a couple sessions and I clawed up the ladder to Elementary.
 I never could fall properly.
 In total, excluding retirement, it took four seasons to finish CanSkate.
 That may not sound like a long time, but I didn’t learn flips and camel spins until private lessons.
 The old CanSkate system held skaters back.

 I am proud of those retro badges, especially Novice III, IV and Proficiency because I received them within the same week.
 When I passed the Proficiency test, a friend and I sat on the boards and celebrated by splitting a piece of gum and “toasting” my success and entrance into CanFigure.